manticoresoftware/manticoresearch/manual/Creating_an_index/Creating_a_distributed_index/Remote_indexes.md

 `listen_tfo` allows TCP_FASTOPEN flag for all listeners.
 By default it is managed by system, but may be explicitly switched off by setting to '0'.

-For general knowledge about TCP Fast Open extension you can visit Wikipedia.
+For general knowledge about TCP Fast Open extension please consult with [Wikipedia](https://en.wikipedia.org/wiki/TCP_Fast_Open).
 Shortly speaking, it allows to eliminate one TCP round-trip when establishing connection.

 In practice using TFO in many situation may optimize client-agent network efficiency as if `agent_persistent` are in play, but without holding active connections, and also without limitation for the maximum num of connections.